LeivoSepp/Smart-heating-management-with-Shelly/README.md

     * ``true`` - Inverted relay state.
 This is required by many heating systems like Nibe or Thermia.
     * ``false`` - Normal relay state.

 * ``relayID: 0`` - Configures the Shelly relay ID when employing a Shelly device with multiple relays.
-Default value ``0``.
+Default ``0``.

-* ``defaultTimer: 60`` - Establishes the default timer duration, in minutes, for toggling the Shelly state.
+* ``defaultTimer: 60`` - Configures the default timer duration, in minutes, for toggling the Shelly state.
 The default value is set to ``60`` to align with hourly changes in energy prices.

 * ``country: "ee"`` - Specifies the country for energy prices:
     * ``ee`` - Estonia